DellESI/RackManager-Docs-Published/RackManager-Main-MAN.md

   * Two external RJ45 Ethernet Interfaces to connect to customer networks:
     * for the DSS9000 integrated Stark RM, these ports are labeled Mgmt1 and Mgmt2 on the IM module in the first PowerBay
     * for external 1U RMs, these two ports are most likely LOM2 and LOM3 of the external server
-      * LOM1 will be used to connect to the DSS9000's IM module
+      * LOM1 will be used to connect to the DSS9000's IM module.
+    * ***Note: The two Management network interfaces (Mgmt1 & Mgmt2) on the same subnet is not a supported feature for RMTK.***

   * A serial console to the RM is also supported:
     * for the DSS9000 integrated Stark RM, a USB-Serial interface on the IM module can be used to connect to either the Stark RM's serial port.
     * for external 1U RMs, the serial console connects to the BMC via the serial MUX -- see the server hardware guide.

 * ***RackManager*** runs the off-the-shelf CentOS 7 Minimal Operating System:
+  * "off-the-shelf" meaning no OS configuration changes were made outside those necessary for RMTK functionality
   * will pre-installed at the factory on the Stark RackManager along with the RackManager Toolkit
   * can be re-installed or updated using normal CentOS yum update facilities